 A massive year-end spending bill released Tuesday doesn't allow schools to opt out of healthier school meal standards championed by first lady Michelle Obama, as House Republicans had sought.
 But it would ease standards that require more whole grains in school foods.

-The bill also would put off rules to lower sodium in school meals.
-Those rules were supposed kick in by 2017.
+The bill also would put off rules to make school meals less salty, putting off lower sodium standards that were supposed to go into effect in 2017.

 Some school nutrition directors have lobbied for a break from the standards, which have been phased in since 2012, saying the rules have proven to be costly and restrictive.
 Some kids don't like the meals, either.
 House Republicans have said the rules are an overreach, and have fought to ease them.

 As the debate escalated this summer, Michelle Obama said she would fight "to the bitter end" to make sure kids have good nutrition in schools.
 The White House did not have immediate comment on the language in the spending bill.